Hybrid Contact Lenses for Comfort & Versatility

 A bit of trial and error will be required to discover what lens ultimately works for you.
 Melania Napolitano, O.D. will guide you through the available options to help you discover the most comfortable and suitable lens for your needs.

-20/20 Eye Care Scleral Lens Center proudly serves patients from Middle Village, Mineola, Hempstead, Elmhurst, and throughout New York.
+20/20 Eye Care proudly serves patients from Middle Village, Mineola, Queens, Elmhurst, and throughout New York.